-- 1. Strategic direction and critical decision making - 2.
-Customer treatment, operational co-ordination across the organisation and other external parties - 3.
-Technical fix and resolution of the issue
+- 1. Strategic direction and critical decision making; - 2.
+Customer treatment, operational co-ordination across the organisation and other external parties; and - 3.
+Technical fix and resolution of the issue.

 The Gold Team is made up of Group Executive members who are responsible for setting the Group strategic intent for the incident response, agreeing the communication strategy and assessing the strategic implications.
-The Silver team operate in parallel to define and manage the customer treatment, operational co-ordination, communication approach and technical responses to the incident, with representation from all Group divisions.
-These Gold and Silver teams may be further supported by Bronze teams at a Business Unit level, as well as by separate sub-working groups that focus on key areas such as people, communications and customer response.
-These teams are regularly convened in the case of natural or man-made disasters, cyber or IT threats/issues, providing the opportunity to regularly test in real time.
-Emerald supports external incidents that have no direct impact to the Group but where a coordinated response is required.
+The Silver team operate in parallel to define and manage the customer treatment, operational co-ordination, communication approach and technical responses to the incident, with representation from all Group business units / functions.
+These Gold and Silver teams may be further supported by the Bronze team at a business unit level, as well as by separate subworking groups that focus on key areas such as people, communications and customer response.
+These teams are regularly convened in the case of natural or man-made disasters, cyber or IT threats/issues, providing the opportunity to test regularly in real time.
+The Emerald Team supports external incidents that have no direct impact on the Group but where a coordinated response is required.